bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-31-newsletter.md

-feature article by developer Anthony Towns about the consolidation of four million UTXOs at Xapo, news about possible upgrades to Bitcoin's script system, links to a few highly-voted questions and answers on the Bitcoin StackExchange, and some notable commits in the development branches of the Bitcoin Core, Lightning Network Daemon (LND), and C-lightning projects.
+feature article by developer Anthony Towns about the consolidation of four million UTXOs at Xapo, news about possible upgrades to Bitcoin's script system, links to a few highly-voted questions and answers on the Bitcoin Stack Exchange, and some notable commits in the development branches of the Bitcoin Core, Lightning Network Daemon (LND), and C-lightning projects.